Mitch Hescox, President/C.E.O., EEN, ex officio

 Beth Bond, Women's Ministry Director

-Beth is the Curator of Green and Sustainable Business News at Southeast Green.
+Before joining EEN, Beth was the Curator of Green and Sustainable Business News at her blog, Southeast Green.